plone/svn-migrate/README.rst

 TODO: Currently this creates a dummy list of usernames for all users that committed data to any of the repositories.
 We only want to map the users that committed to one of the affected projects.
+Maybe a helpful command is:
+`git log --all --format='%aN' | sort -u`

 To finally fetch the data::